A pipeline for searching and fitting instrumental glitches in LISA data: Bayesian methodology and likelihood formulation

 The computation(-update) of the covariance matrices for this move is done as follows:

-\begin{enumerate} \item Cluster specification: every 500 iterations, the fraction of samples with zero leaves is computed with respect to the total number of leaves \cite{Karnesis_2023}.
-If this fraction is less than 0.5, then a GMM is initialised with several modes equal to the maximum allowed number of glitch leaves, allowing it to model complex distributions as a combination of multiple Gaussian distributions.
-We assume that each component has a distinct, full-rank covariance matrix.
-So each distinct glitch-cluster estimated from the samples corresponds to a potential glitch, with the total number of possible clusters constrained by the maximum number of glitches allowed by the problem's dimensionality.
+\begin{enumerate} \item Cluster specification: Every 500 iterations, we evaluate the fraction of samples for which the number of active glitch leaves is zero — i.e., samples where no glitch components are present.
+Physically, this corresponds to samples where the data is explained entirely by the noise model, without requiring any glitch contribution \cite{Karnesis_2023}.
+If this fraction is sufficiently bigger than zero, it indicates that a significant portion of the current samples includes one or more active glitch components — suggesting that the sampler interprets the data as containing non-Gaussian features such as glitches.
+In this case, a GMM is initialised using the posterior samples, with the number of mixture components set equal to the maximum number of glitch leaves allowed by the model.
+This enables the sampler to model complex posterior structures as a combination of multiple Gaussian components.
+Each component in the GMM is assigned a full-rank covariance matrix and is intended to represent a distinct glitch cluster, with the number of components constrained by the dimensionality of the glitch model.